Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Discussion and open problems

 \subsubsection{Characterizing the sample complexity of learning a class of distributions}

 A central open problem in distribution learning and density estimation is characterizing the sample complexity of learning a distribution class (\cite[Open Problem 15.1]{Diakonikolas2016}).
 An insight from supervised learning theory is that the sample complexity of learning a class (of concepts, functions, or distributions) is typically proportional, up to logarithmic factors, to (some notion of) intrinsic dimension of that class divided by $\eps^2$, where $\eps$ is the error tolerance.
-For the case of binary classification, the intrinsic dimension is captured by the VC-dimension of the concept class (see~\cite{vapnik2015uniform,Blumer:1989}).
-For the case of distribution learning with respect to `natural' parametric classes, we expect this dimension to be equal to the number of parameters.
+For the case of binary classification, the intrinsic dimension is captured by the VC~dimension of the concept class (see~\cite{vapnik2015uniform,Blumer:1989}).
+For the case of distribution learning with respect to ``natural'' parametric classes, we expect this dimension to be equal to the number of parameters.
 This is indeed true for the class of Gaussians (which have $d^2$ parameters) and axis-aligned Gaussians (which have $d$ parameters), and we showed in this paper that it holds for their mixtures as well (which have $kd^2$ and $kd$ parameters, respectively).

-While it may first seem that the VC-dimension of the Yatracos set associated with a class of distributions can characterize its sample complexity, it is not hard to come up with examples where this VC-dimension is infinite while the class can be learned with finite samples.
+One may wonder if the VC~dimension of the Yatracos family associated with a class of distributions can characterize its sample complexity, but it is not hard to come up with examples where this VC~dimension is infinite while the class can be learned with finite samples.
 Covering numbers do not characterize the sample complexity either: for instance, the class of Gaussians does not have a finite covering number in the TV metric, nevertheless it is learnable with finitely many samples.
 Thus, we leave characterizing the sample complexity of learning a class of distributions as an important open problem.